telerik/maui-docs/controls/collectionview/styling/item-style-selector.md

 ![.NET MAUI CollectionView Item Style Selector](images/collectionview-itemstyle-selector.png)

-The following example shows how to use the `ItemStyleSelector`:
+The following example shows how to use the `ItemViewStyleSelector`:

 **1.** Define the following business object: